appscode/blog/content/post/kubedb-v2023.04.10/index.md

 ---

 We are pleased to announce the release of [KubeDB v2023.04.10](https://kubedb.com/docs/v2023.04.10/setup/).
 This post lists all the major changes done in this release since the last release.
 The release includes new changes like `One chart to Install KubeDB and Stash`, `Migration to GitHub Container Registry`, `Kafka Monitoring using Prometheus and Grafana`.
-Also, new verison support for `Kafka 3.3.2 , 3.4.0`, `MariaDB 10.11.2`, `MongoDB 6.0.5`, `Redis 7.0.10`, `Percona XtraDB 8.0.31` and a few bug fixes of `MySQL`.
+Also, new verison support for `Kafka 3.3.2 , 3.4.0`, `MariaDB 10.11.2`, `MongoDB 6.0.5`, `Redis 7.0.10`, `Percona XtraDB 8.0.31` and bug fixes for `MySQL` and `Redis`.

 You can find the detailed changelogs [HERE](https://github.com/kubedb/CHANGELOG/blob/master/releases/v2023.04.10/README.md).